mikeizbicki/lab-goodreads2/README.md

 It is more efficient to take advantage of `grep`'s regular expression ability to combine all of our search criteria into a single regex, and a single call to `grep`.
 We'll use regular expression [alternations](https://www.regular-expressions.info/alternation.html).
-Recall that an alternation is expressed syntactically with the pipe operator `|` but has the semantic meaning of "or" inside of a regular expression.
+Recall that an alternation is expressed syntactically with the pipe character `|` but has the semantic meaning of "or" inside of a regular expression.
 Thus, the regular expression
 ```
 "17353642"|"18741780"|"12276953"|"34347493"